 LICENSING SUB-COMMITTEE

-Committee Date: 24 August 2022
+Committee Date: 7 December 2022

-FILM CLASSIFICATION - A SERIES OF SHORT FILMS TO BE SCREENED AT SNAPE MALTINGS AS PART OF THE FESTIVAL OF NEW
+FILM CLASSIFICATION - FILMS TO BE SCREENED AT SNAPE MALTINGS AS PART OF THE ALDEBURGH FESTIVAL IN 2023

 EXECUTIVE SUMMARY:

-- 1. An application requesting the classification of a number of short films has been received. - 2.
-Arrangements were made for members of the Licensing Sub-Committee to view the film on 24th August 2022. - 3.
-The Sub-Committee is asked to determine the appropriate admission criteria for the film.
+1. An application requesting the classification of films has been received. - 2.
+Arrangements were made for members of the Licensing Sub-Committee to view the films prior to the Licensing Sub-committee. - 3.
+The Sub-Committee is asked to determine the appropriate admission criteria for the films.
 Is the report Open or Exempt?
-Open Wards Affected: Woodbridge Cabinet Member: Cllr.
+Open Wards Affected: Rendlesham and Orford Cabinet Member: Cllr.
 Mary Rudd - Cabinet Member with responsibility for Community Health Supporting Officer: Teresa Bailey Senior Licensing Officer 01394 444364 Teresa.bailey@eastsuffolk.gov.uk 1.
 BACKGROUND - 1.1.
 Cinema proprietors licensed by the Council are obliged by the mandatory conditions attached to their premises licences to comply with the admission criteria awarded by the British Board of Film Classification (BBFC). - 1.2.
-These same admission criteria should be used for any film presented to a Local Authority for classification.
+These same admission criteria should be used for any film presented to a Local Authority for classification which are to be shown to a public audience.
 2. APPLICATION - 2.1.
-The Licensing Team has received a request to arrange for the classification of a number of short films to enable them to be screened at the Snape Maltings during 10th- 11th September 2022.
-The request is attached at Appendix A. Additional information including a synopsis for each film, will be provided to Members before the day of viewing. - 2.2.
+The Licensing Team has received a request to arrange for the classification of films to enable them to be screened at the Snape Maltings next year.
+The request is attached at Appendix A. - 2.2.
 The films have not been shown to the public before within the East Suffolk district and it is therefore necessary for this Authority to give them a suitable classification.
-3. THE FILMS 3.1 The films are still in production and/or are being received by the applicant.
-The films titles, and information about them, will be available to the panel of Members prior to the viewing.
-4. CONCLUSION - 4.1 Having attended a viewing of the film, the Sub-Committee is asked to determine the appropriate admission criteria for the film. - 4.2 The policies used by the BBFC when deciding classification for a film are attached as Appendix B. APPENDICES Appendix A Request for the classification of a number of short films.
+3. THE FILMS 3.1 The films will be available to the panel of Members to view prior to the hearing.
+4. CONCLUSION 4.1 Having viewed the films, the Sub-Committee is asked to determine the appropriate admission criteria for the films.
+The policies used by the BBFC when deciding classification for a film are attached as Appendix B. APPENDICES Appendix A Request for the classification of films.
 Appendix B British Board of Film Classification guidance.
-Teresa Bailey S/1253 From: